 Drum and Rod

 I bought two coffee drums off of eBay for this prototype because I didn’t know what size would work the best.
 Here is the listing, but in case that stops working they are each 18cm long with diameters of 14cm and 12cm.
-I’ve only ever used the 12cm drum because the 14cm drum doesn’t fit underneath the turbo oven.
+The 12cm drum is a bit too small for a 1 pound (green weight) batch – larger, puffier beans will eventually crowd up inside and stop tumbling.
+The 14cm drum has worked great on all my 1 pound batches.

 The drums have a 0.6cm^2 square drive hole, which is pretty darn close to 0.25″ (6.35mm).
 The rod fit in there right away without any filing.
 However the holes were out of axial alignment so I had to file one of them on the corners to “rotate” it a bit to allow the shaft to slide all the way through.